Positive unlabeled learning with tensor networks: Results

-\paragraph{Model selection and parameter tuning} For each dataset, we determine the embedding dimension $d$, the bond dimension $D$, the number of train epochs, and the learning rate schedule by hyperparameter tuning as described in \sref{sec:selection}.
-We keep the tuned hyperparameters the same for all three considered fractions of positive samples.
-We determined the skip size $S$, and the number of repetitions of the input attributes based on the number of all attributes in the dataset.
-In Table~\ref{tab:dataset-description} we provide the dataset characteristics and the chosen hyperparameters.
-We remove constant attributes after the preprocessing steps.
+\paragraph{Hyperparameter tuning} For each dataset, the embedding dimension $d$, the bond dimension $D$, the number of train epochs, and the learning rate schedule were determined by hyperparameter tuning as described in \sref{sec:selection}.
+In all cases, the hyperparameter tuning has been performed by random search on the following intervals: $d\in\{4,12,20\}$, $D\in\{2,6,12,20\}$, $\rm{epochs}\in\{10,20,50,150,210,400\}$.
+The patience parameter was tied to the number of epochs (see Table~\ref{tab:dataset-description}).
+Tuned hyperparameters were the same for all three considered fractions of positive samples.
+The skip size $S$, and the number of repetitions of the input attributes were determined based on the number of all attributes in the dataset.
+The main guiding principle for their choice was that the dimension of the kernel and the rank of the projectors should be sufficiently large, as discussed in \sref{sec:TN architecture}.
+The Table~\ref{tab:dataset-description} shows the dataset characteristics and the chosen hyperparameters.
+The constant attributes have been removed after the preprocessing steps.
 Therefore, the number of attributes reported in the table differs from the number of all attributes reported in \cite{ienco2016positive}.